ruilyzhu/AndroidCircleCropper/README.md

 # AndroidCircleCropper
-Android library project for cropping images by circle border
+Android library project for cropping images by circle border...